Steven Seagal: Law enforcement work

 Seagal has been a Reserve Deputy Chief in the Jefferson Parish, Louisiana, Sheriff's Office.
 In the late 1980s, after teaching the deputies martial arts, unarmed combat, and marksmanship, then-sheriff Harry Lee (1932–2007) asked Seagal to join the force.
 Seagal's rank in Louisiana was ceremonial.
 Steven Seagal: Lawman, a series which follows his work in the Jefferson Parish Sheriff's Office, premiered on A&E on December 2, 2009.
 Seagal stated that "I've decided to work with A&E on this series now because I believe it's important to show the nation all the positive work being accomplished here in Louisiana—to see the passion and commitment that comes from the Jefferson Parish Sheriff's Office in this post-Katrina environment."
 The series premiere drew 3.6 million viewers, ranking as best season opener for any original A&E series ever.

 On April 14, 2010, the series was suspended by Jefferson Parish Sheriff Newell Normand due to a sexual trafficking lawsuit filed against Seagal.
 The suit was later dropped.
 A&E resumed the show for the second season, which began on October 6, 2010.
 Production on Season 3 started in February 2011, with a change of location from Louisiana to Maricopa County, Arizona.
 Two episodes were scheduled to be aired, beginning on January 4, 2012.
 Shortly before the episodes were to be aired, Season 3 was suspended, with no explanations given.
 Season 3 premiered on January 2, 2014, but the show was not renewed for a fourth season.
-In October 2011, Seagal was sworn in as the Sheriff department's deputy sheriff of Hudspeth County, Texas, a law department responsible for patrolling a 98-mile stretch of the Texas-Mexico border.
+In October 2011, Seagal was sworn in as the Sheriff department's deputy sheriff of Hudspeth County, Texas, a law department responsible for patrolling a 98-mile stretch of the Texas–Mexico border.

 Business ventures

-In 1997, Seagal was to be featured in an action video game for the Nintendo 64 and the original PlayStation called Deadly Honor, but it was cancelled for undisclosed reasons in its beta phase of development.
+In 1997, Seagal was to be featured in an action video game for the Nintendo 64 and the PlayStation called Deadly Honor, but it was cancelled for undisclosed reasons in its beta phase of development.
 In 2005, Seagal Enterprises began to market an energy drink known as "Steven Seagal's Lightning Bolt", but it has since been discontinued.
 Seagal has also marketed an aftershave called "Scent of Action", and a range of knives and weapons.
 In 2013, Seagal joined newly formed Russian firearms manufacturer ORSIS, representing the company in both a promotional capacity as well as lobbying for the easement of US import restrictions on Russian sporting firearms.